wallaby-rails/wallaby-rails/docs/decorator.md

 > since 5.2.0

 All decorators will be preloaded and processed by Wallaby in order to build up the mapping between decorators and models.
-If the decorator is considered not to be proceesed, it can be flagged by using `base_class!`:
+If the decorator is considered not to be processed, it can be flagged by using `base_class!`:

 ```ruby
 # app/decorators/admin/special_decorator.rb